Research

 Abstract

 According to NELDA data, one in five elections between 1990 and 2015 was characterized by regime use of repression, mostly perpetrated by incumbents, and one in seven elections were followed by protests or riots.
 As elections have spread around the world since the end of the Cold War, an increasing amount of repression is taking place in the context of elections where the incumbent is unwilling to give up power.
-This project attempts to use new global data on election violence and electoral outcomes to understand how context affects where election violence occurs, and how it affects electoral outcomes.
+This project uses new global data on election violence and electoral outcomes to understand how context affects where election violence occurs, and how it affects electoral outcomes.
 It complements the growing body of single-country case studies that have added considerably to our understanding of how electoral repression works (and often backfires) in contemporary regimes.
 It attempts to better accumulate knowledge across cases and add to our understanding of when and where electoral repression is likely to occur.

 The causes and effects of lynchings in Mexico.
-With Hannah Baron and Sandra Ley.
+With Hannah Baron, Haley Daarstad and Sandra Ley.
+Funded by the US MEXUS and Conacyt.

 Abstract